-Baritone Brian Jensen has sung across the country and the globe, from California to New York state, from Europe to his hometown Santa Barbara.
-He has performed with the Music Academy of the West, Opera Santa Barbara, Nickel City Opera (Buffalo), Lyric Opera of Orange County, Independent Opera Company (Los Angeles), Redlands Opera Theatre, Intimate Opera Company (Pasadena), Musica Viva (Redlands), Pass Chorale (Banning), Santa Barbara Symphony, Santa Barbara Choral Society, Santa Barbara Master Chorale, and other companies.
+More recently, Mr. Jensen has performed with Opera Carolina, including as part of the inaugural season of their Resident Company program.
+Mr. Jensen has also performed with the Music Academy of the West, Opera Santa Barbara, Nickel City Opera (Buffalo), Lyric Opera of Orange County, Independent Opera Company (Los Angeles), Redlands Opera Theatre, Intimate Opera Company (Pasadena), Musica Viva (Redlands), Santa Barbara Symphony, Santa Barbara Choral Society, Santa Barbara Master Chorale, and other companies.

-For several years, he was a resident artist with Redlands Opera Theatre, where his performances were received with high praise.
-Mr. Jensen was guest soloist at the C.S.
-Lewis Foundation's 2014 Oxbridge conference in England, during which he sang in King's College Chapel, St. John's Chapel, Magdalen College Chapel, and Ely Catheral.
+He has made several appearances with Independent Opera Company, singing roles such as Mercutio and Prince Gremin.
+For several years, he was a resident artist with Redlands Opera Theatre, where his interpretations of Melchior, Masetto, and many Gilbert and Sullivan characters were received with high praise.
+Mr. Jensen was a guest soloist at the C.S.
+Lewis Foundation's 2014 Oxbridge conference in England, during which he performed in historic churches such as King's College Chapel, St. John's Chapel, Magdalen College Chapel, and Ely Catheral.
 While attending the State University of New York at Buffalo, Mr. Jensen sang with Nickel City Opera.

 Mr. Jensen has worked with Stephen Schwartz and students of the Music Academy of the West during a reading of Seance on a Wet Afternoon, an opera commissioned of Mr. Schwartz by Opera Santa Barbara and premiered during their 2009–10 season.
 He performed in the Academy's 2009 Summer Festival opera production of Thomas' Mignon, and in their 2008 Festival production of Thomas Bolcom's A Wedding.